Meet Our Staff

 We are a team of dedicated professionals working to make improve the lives of everyone impacted by cancer.

-I have been with the Center for over 10 years, serving in a variety of roles, currently as the Executive Director.
-My driving force is to remain true to the Center’s mission to deliver unparalleled programs and services—free of charge—to anyone impacted by cancer.
+Nancy has been with the Center for over 10 years, serving in a variety of roles, currently as the Executive Director.
+Her driving force is to remain true to the Center’s mission to deliver unparalleled programs and services—free of charge—to anyone impacted by cancer.

 Megan McMahon, PhD